ania4data/KNN_class/README.md

 # KNN_class

-- Writing KNN from scrtach with multiple test cases
+- Writing KNN from scrtach in python with multiple test cases